Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 or more fall prone in the square where they end their movement.
 A steep slope increases the DC of Tumble checks by 2.

+### Cliff
-**Cliff:** A cliff typically requires a DC 15 Climb check to scale and is 1d4×10 feet tall, although the needs of your map may mandate a taller cliff.
+A cliff typically requires a DC 15 Climb check to scale and is 1d4×10 feet tall, although the needs of your map may mandate a taller cliff.
 A cliff isn't perfectly vertical, taking up 5-foot squares if it's less than 30 feet tall and 10-foot squares if it's 30 feet or taller.

+### Light Undergrowth
-**Light Undergrowth:** Sagebrush and other scrubby bushes grow on hills, athough they rarely cover the landscape as they do in forests and marshes.
+Sagebrush and other scrubby bushes grow on hills, athough they rarely cover the landscape as they do in forests and marshes.
 Light undergrowth provides concealment and increases the DC of Tumble and Move Silently checks by 2.

+### Other Hills Terrain Elements
-**Other Hills Terrain Elements:** Trees aren't out of place in hills terrain, and valleys often have active streams (5 to 10 feet wide and no more than 5 feet deep) or dry streambeds (treat as a trench 5 to 10 feet across) in them.
+Trees aren't out of place in hills terrain, and valleys often have active streams (5 to 10 feet wide and no more than 5 feet deep) or dry streambeds (treat as a trench 5 to 10 feet across) in them.
 If you add a stream or streambed, remember that water always flows downhill.

-**Stealth and Detection in Hills:** In gentle hills, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 2d10×10 feet.
+### Stealth and Detection in Hills
+In gentle hills, the maximum
+distance at which a Spot check for detecting the nearby presence of others can succeed is 2d10×10 feet.
 In rugged hills, this distance is 2d6×10 feet.